lter/Deims7-8-Migration/documentation/README.md

     				'GS|Graduate Student', 'US|Undergraduate Student', 'OS|Other Staff', 'SC|Secretary Clerical',
     				'DA|Data Manager', 'PUB|Publisher', 'CO|Contact Person'
     		* label: URL; machine name: field_person_url; type: Link
 	1. Export person information from DEIMS7 database with [personExport.sql](https://github.com/lter/Deims7-8-Migration/blob/master/SQLexport_queries/personExport.sql) and save as personExport.csv.
 ARC used a view to export the csv person file.
-Excel is used to cleanup some inconsistences and older content as well as change all state and country names to their abriviations.
+Excel is used to cleanup some inconsistences and older content.
+See the .yml file for additional notes.
     	1. In the migration YML file make sure the path to that csv file is set correctly
 		1. On the commandline inside the webroot of the new D8 website run

         `drush cim -y --partial --source=modules/custom/deims_migrate/config/install/`

-    `drush migrate:import deims_csv_person`  or whatever you names the .yml file
+        `drush migrate:import deims_csv_person`  or the id name of the .yml file
 1. Migrate research site
 	1. Create content type in D8 name: Research site machine name: research_site
     	1. Navigate in your D8 website to /admin/structure/types